|Locations:||3 motorway service areas|

 For the former Roadchef brand, see reStore (Roadchef).

-Their largest filling stations have the forecourt shop branded Re.Store.
+Topaz's largest filling stations have the forecourt shop branded Re.Store.
 This doubles up as both the filling station pay point, and a deli and café.
 It usually has a separate entrance for customers not purchasing fuel.
-It is currently being phased out in favour of Circle K.
+It is expected to be phased out in favour of Circle K.

 LocationsTopaz operate at the following motorway services: